beh-abadf/citicket/a_read_me_first/a_read_me_first.txt

 2_ Needs 'php artisan storage:link' for loading image files. if exists before, delete and run command again.

-3_ Make a mysql database and name it 'lar_proj_1_db' and import '.sql' file in dummy data folder.
+3_ Make a mysql database and name it 'citicket_db' and import '.sql' file in dummy_data folder.

 4_ For implementing 'fogetting password' system and other services, needs local server configuration in .env file!